Milimeter/algo_chat/README.md

 1. Make a copy of `.env_example` named `.env` - `cd environment && cp .env_example .env`

 - For Android development, create a file at `./android/key.properties`, [as described here](https://flutter.dev/docs/deployment/android), containing the keystore path and passwords, as set up earlier.
+-  Run ```flutter doctor``` to check which tools are installed on the local machine and which tools need to be configured.
+Make sure all of them are checked and enabled.

 - Run the app.

       flutter run

+If you have some issues running the sample project, make sure Flutter is enabled and active:

+1. Open plugin preferences (File > Settings > Plugins).
+2. Select Marketplace, select the Flutter plugin and click Install.
+3. Restart the IDE

 #### 3. Setup the firebase app